SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 * Willow Serum (150 gold)
 	* The drinker becomes immune to the Grappled, Paralyzed, Prone, Restrained, and Stunned conditions for one minute.
 * Steroid Serum (100 gold)
-	* Doubles the drinker's short range with all thrown weapons for one hour.
+	* Doubles the drinker's short range with all thrown weapons or objects for one hour.
 * Concentrated Distilling Agent (50 gold)
 	* The weapon oil bypasses damage resistance.
 * Adaptive Distilling Agent (50 gold)